kbelenky/open_sorts/README.md

 ### Close Focus Lens

 Webcams normally can't focus as closely as we need for this machine.
-For this project we need approximately 6 diopters of close focus power.
+For this project we need approximately 6 diopters of close focus adjustment.

 I used a 55mm Tiffen close focus lens kit, but it looks like the Vivitar version is cheaper: https://www.bhphotovideo.com/c/product/1278181-REG/vivitar_viv_cl_55_55mm_close_up_filter.html

 It comes with a +4 and a +2 that can be stacked.
-The Lego build provided includes a frame that will hold the 49mm lens securely in front of the webcam.
+The Lego design includes a frame that will hold the 55mm lenses securely in front of the webcam.

 Image quality is not a major concern with this project, so the cheaper lenses will almost certainly work just fine.